apiaryio/apiaryio.github.com/_posts/2013-02-05-New-and-improved-PEG-parser.md

 [node.js](http://nodejs.org/)) are open-source and [available on github](https://github.com/apiaryio/blueprint-parser).
-It is based on [PEG.js](http://pegjs.majda.cz/) and I'd like to thank its author, [David Majda](http://majda.cz/), for writing it.
+It is based on [PEG.js](http://pegjs.majda.cz/) and I'd like to thank its author, [David Majda](http://majda.cz/), for writing it and contributing enormously.

 # Backward compatibility